Space1415/3D-Website/README.md

 # 3D-Website
-Makin a cool 3D-Website in a-Frame, wich is a web framework for building virtual reality (VR) experiences.
+Making a cool 3D-Website in a-Frame, wich is a web framework for building virtual reality (VR) experiences.
+This 3D website provides an immersive and interactive exploration of the solar system.
+It is designed using A-Frame, allowing users to move around and observe the planets in a simulated space environment.The website features realistic representations of the major planets in our solar system, including the Sun, Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+Each planet is textured with real images from space missions to give an authentic visual experience.